Workers Compensation in North Carolina

 File a First Report of Injury

 North Carolina has a twenty-one-day waiting period before beneficiaries can receive payments.
-If the injuries are severe enough to justify permanent disability benefits, you may apply for a lifelong compensation.
+If the injuries are severe enough to justify permanent disability benefits, you may apply for lifelong compensation.

 Why You Should Hire a Workers’ Compensation Lawyer